keldri/meta/README.md

 At Apartment Therapy Media we publish two lifestyle sites [**Apartment Therapy**](http://ApartmentTherapy.com) and [**The Kitchn**](http://TheKitchn.com).
 Our mission is to help people make their homes more beautiful, organized and healthy by connecting them to a wealth of resources, ideas and community online.

 [**WE ARE HIRING!**](http://www.apartmenttherapy.com/jobs)

-## About the Product Team
+## Who We Are

-Our Product Team currently consists of 9 (incredibly talented, friendly & collaborative) people: 6 engineers (3 senior / 1 mid-level / 2 junior), 2 designers, and a product manager.
-We're currently hiring a second [product manager](http://www.apartmenttherapy.com/product-manager-224987).
+Our engineering & design teams currently consist of 6 (incredibly talented, friendly & collaborative) engineers (4 senior, 2 junior), 2 web designers, and 1 product manager.
+We're currently hiring a second [product manager](http://www.apartmenttherapy.com/product-manager-224987) and fifth [senior developer](http://www.apartmenttherapy.com/web-designer-224989).

-Our team **works remotely**, as does much of the company. **Slack** has quickly become our critical communication channel.
-When we need face-to-face time we use **Google Hangouts** for video chat.
+Our team (and much of the company) **works remotely**. **Slack** has quickly become our critical communication channel.
+We make heavy use of Slack integrations including our own bot to manage code deployment & staging environments.

-## How We’re Organized
+## How We're Organized

-We recently reached a critical growth phase as a team.
-Our single team has been divided into separate self-sufficient **squads**, heavily inspired by the [Spotify model](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/).
-Each squad has its own independent mission, initiative pipeline, and issue queue to track and manage ongoing work.
-Our current open positions will fill out these squads and in 2016 we plan to fill 1-2 more squads with new hires.
+We've reached a critical growth phase as a team.
+We have just split our single team into separate self-sufficient squads with independent missions, heavily inspired by the [Spotify model](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/).
+Our current open positions will fill out these squads and our hiring plan into 2016 includes creating 1-2 more squads.

-We follow a loose, "small a" agile methodology.
-We work on high-level initiatives in **two week sprints**.
-Each sprint starts with a planning session and ends with a retrospective, with a check-in halfway through.
-We also do a daily "Slack-Up" in chat with what we plan to accomplish each day.
+Each squad has its own mission, related initiative pipeline (for future planning purposes) and issue tracker (currently Trello boards) for tracking and managing ongoing work.
+We currently work in **two week sprints**.

-We're currently experimenting with models to more deeply integrate product and design work into our workflow and are experimenting with [design sprints](http://www.gv.com/sprint/), with good results so far.
+We're currently experimenting with models to more deeply integrate product and design work into our workflow and plan to run a pilot [design sprint](http://www.gv.com/sprint/) in the near future.

-## How We Work
+## How We Work - Engineering

 We use **git** and **GitHub** for our projects.
-All non-trivial code is **peer-reviewed** using GitHub's pull requests.
+We use GitHub's **pull requests for code review**.
 We're currently tracking stories in **Trello**.

 We practice **continuous integration**.
-We run our automated tests through our build system (**CircleCI**) and have invested heavily in tools to make deploying new code ordinary and routine.
+We run our automated tests through our build system (CircleCI) and have invested heavily in tools to make deploying new code ordinary and routine.
 We deploy code every day.

-We currently use **ScoutApp** and **New Relic**'s suite of tools for systems and application monitoring.
-We catch exceptions with **Airbrake**, monitor front-end performance with **SpeedCurve**, and track custom metrics with **Librato**.
+We currently use **New Relic**'s suite of tools for application monitoring.
+We catch exceptions with **Airbrake**, and monitor front-end performance with **SpeedCurve**.

-We deploy to **physical hardware**, finding the cost-to-performance ratio worth the tradeoffs (though we have experience operating VPS deployments and are evaluating PaaS alternatives).
-We currently use **puppet** for configuration management.
+We deploy to **Heroku**, finding the cost-to-performance ratio worth the tradeoffs.

 ## Stack & Tools

-Our two primary applications (a custom CMS and custom Community stack) are built with **Ruby on Rails** (4.1) making heavy use of **varnish**, **postgres**, **redis**, **unicorn** and **elasticsearch**.
-We also run a custom image service on **Sinatra** and two small, non-critical services built with **go**.
+Our two primary applications (a custom CMS and custom Community stack) are built with **Ruby on Rails** (4.1) making heavy use of **varnish (via Fastly), postgres, redis, unicorn and elasticsearch**.
+We also run a custom image service on **Sinatra**.

-Our application architecture is evolving into a back-end that delivers core content and provides an API for rich client-side code using **React** and a custom vanilla **Flux** implementation.
-We are experimenting with **GraphQL** and **Relay** for more integrated data management.
+Our application architecture is evolving into a back-end that primarily serves as an API for rich client-side code built with **React.js** and the **Flux** architecture.

 ## Open Source Code